Cray-HPE/docs-csm/operations/iuf/IUF.md

 specified in the input file.
 If an input file is used in addition to `iuf` arguments, the `iuf` arguments take precedence.
 The name of an entries in the input file corresponds to the long form name of the `iuf` argument with hyphens replaced by underscores.

-The following in an example of a partial `iuf` input file.
+The following is an example of a partial `iuf` input file.
 The first section displays global arguments and values and the following sections display subcommand arguments and values.

 ```yaml
 global: